 Announce the Pregnancy

-Announcing a pregnancy during the first trimester is a very personal choice, but I think many women don’t know exactly what they’re getting into – especially if they’ve never experienced a miscarriage.
+Announcing a pregnancy during the first trimester is a very personal choice, but I think most women don’t consider what they’re getting into with an early announcement, especially if they’ve never experienced a miscarriage before.

 When I had my first miscarriage I was shocked!
 I thought that sort of thing would never happen to me.
 Others?
-Yes.
+Perhaps.
 But not me.

 After I realized I was miscarrying, I was grateful that I had not announced my pregnancy on social media.
 I would have hated having to announce my miscarriage on there as well.
-It was difficult enough to contact the friends and family we had shared the news with, that in fact, the pregnancy had ended.
+It was difficult enough for me to contact the friends and family we had shared the pregnancy news with that the pregnancy had ended.

 Share Belly Photos on Social Media